-The Church of Scotland will hold its annual General Assembly from 20-26 May 2017 at the General Assembly Hall on the Mound in Edinburgh.
+The Church of Scotland held its annual General Assembly from 20-26 May 2017 at the General Assembly Hall on the Mound in Edinburgh.

-More than 730 commissioners from congregations across Scotland and beyond will come together to take part in the event, a unique mix of debate, tradition and worship
+More than 730 commissioners from congregations across Scotland and beyond came together to take part in the event, a unique mix of debate, tradition and worship

-Over the course of the week they will be joined by more than 150 people from associated partners and other organisations who work with the Church.
-The public gallery is open each day for any members of the public who are interested in observing the proceedings.
+Over the course of the week they were joined by more than 150 people from associated partners and other organisations who work with the Church.
+The public gallery was open each day for any members of the public who were interested in observing the proceedings.

 Congregations and groups of all ages who are connected with the Church are being encouraged to print 'Word of Life' letters out and put a picture on social media.
 Join in and use the hashtag #wordoflife.
 Read more about the photo campaign.